OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ## Some properties cannot be set directly

 > [!NOTE]
-> This section only applies to the host-specific APIs for Excel and Word.
+> This section only applies to the application-specific APIs for Excel and Word.

 Some properties cannot be set, despite being writable.
 These properties are part of a parent property that must be set as a single object.
 This is because that parent property relies on the subproperties having specific, logical relationships.
 These parent properties must be set using object literal notation to set the entire object, instead of setting that object's individual subproperties.
 One example of this is found in [PageLayout](/javascript/api/excel/excel.pagelayout).
 The `zoom` property must be set with a single [PageLayoutZoomOptions](/javascript/api/excel/excel.pagelayoutzoomoptions) object, as shown here: